bcpeinhardt/schnauzerUI/narrative_docs/src/cli.md

           When --dir or --filepath passed, path to a directory for logs and screenshots.
 When --repl passed, path to a directory for the script to record the repl interactions
   -z, --headless
-          Whether or not to display the browsers while the tests are running -p, --port <PORT>
+          Whether or not to display the browsers while the tests are running -b, --browser <BROWSER>
-          The port that the Selenium standalone grid is running on.
-Defaults to 4444 -b, --browser <BROWSER>
           Which browser to use.
 Supports "firefox" or "chrome".
 Defaults to chrome -x, --datatable <DATATABLE>